alphagov-mirror/verify-proxy-node/doc/overview.md

 The Verify Service Provider (VSP) generates and translates Security Assertion Markup Language (SAML) messages to and from the GOV.UK Verify Hub.
 The Gateway service uses the VSP to generate SAML requests to send to the Verify Hub.
 For responses, the Translator service uses the VSP to validate SAML responses and translate them to JSON.

+## Metatron
+The Metatron ingests connector node metadata from countries configured in the `verify-eidas-config` repository.
+The `ESP` and `Translator` call the Metatron which then provides metadata for a country.

 ## Connecting to Countries

-We will host one instance of the proxy node services and infrastructure isolation per requesting Country connector node.
-All instances will share a single hardware security module (HSM) but will each have independent credentials to access the HSM, and an independent signing key held by the HSM.
+We will host one instance of the proxy node services for all requesting Country connector nodes.

 ## Infrastructure